Try on Cheek Augmentation (Cheek Implants) Solutions

 Fat transfer injections are very much like filler treatments for cheek augmentation, in that both procedures utilize injections of substances designed to add volume to the cheeks.
 In a fat transfer procedure, however, the substance used isn’t an artificial substance.
 Instead, the material is natural fat from the patient’s body, usually from the legs, thighs, or stomach areas.
 While dermal filler treatments begin as soon as anesthesia has been administered, for fat transfer procedures, your doctor will need to perform a quick liposuction procedure before performing the actual cheek augmentation.
 Once fat cells have been properly removed, cleaned, separated from other cellular debris, and purified in preparation for injection, the fat will be injected into the cheeks using specialized syringes.
 Interestingly, this process is the reverse of what one might expect with a buccal fat removal procedure, which takes fat cells out of the cheeks to sculpt and redefine more prominent cheeks.

 In cheek augmentations with implants, your doctor will discuss cheek implant materials with you.
-Typically, patients choose either solid silicone (the most popular option), Gore-Tex, or Medpor implants, a decision that will depend on your preferences and your doctor’s recommendations.
+Typically, patients choose either solid silicone (the most popular option), Gore-Tex®, or Medpor implants, a decision that will depend on your preferences and your doctor’s recommendations.
 Your doctor will also help you decide where to make the incision location, either beneath the eyelid or inside the mouth.

 To begin the surgery, your doctor will carefully draw lines along your cheeks to determine proper placement for the implants.
-You’ll then be sedated with either local or general anesthesia, or a combination of the two, and surgery will begin with the incision technique agreed upon prior to the start of the surgery.
+You’ll then be sedated with either local or general anesthesia, or a combination of the two, and surgery will begin with the incision technique agreed upon before the start of the surgery.
 Through this incision, the doctor will slip the implant into a pocket of facial tissue, which will hold the implant in place in two areas: the outer upper cheek (malar implants) and the lower or mid-cheek areas (submalar implants).
 Once the implants are in place, your surgeon will close the incision with sutures and cover the area with compression bandages.